-The Trust is committed to providing adequate opportunities for Trustees and Governors to undertake and receive suitable training so as to enable them to perform their role effectively.
-To this end the Trust provides internal training led by Trust and School staff and also links with a number of local training providers.
+The Trust is committed to providing adequate opportunities for Trustees and Governors to undertake and receive suitable training, to enable them to perform their role effectively.
+To this end the Trust provides internal training led by the Trust staff and also links with a number of local training providers.

-All new Trustees and Governors have an induction programme, according to their need, which includes introductory sessions, mentoring, formal training courses, and a tour of their School.
-This process will involve a meeting with the Chair of Trustees or Chair of the LGB as necessary, selected students and staff.
-All Trustees and Governors are provided with a handbook plus copies of policies and procedures documents that are appropriate to the role they undertake as Trustees and Governors with particular emphasis on the Committee work that they will undertake.
+All new trustees and governors have an induction programme, according to their need, which includes introductory sessions, mentoring, formal training courses, and a tour of their School.
+This process will involve a meeting with the Chair of Trustees or Chair of the LGB as necessary, as well as selected students and staff.
+All trustees and governors are provided with a handbook plus copies of policies and procedures documents that are appropriate to the role they undertake as trustees and governors with particular emphasis on the committee work that they will undertake.